o-william-white/Enset_tGBS/README_population_genetic_dataset.md

 Note that the single snps dataset is treated differently to the all snps dataset

-For the single_snp dataset, it is possible for a site to be heterozygous for one category (wil) and not for another (dom) in this situation another snp will be selelcted for the dom and the resulting whitelist has nore than one snp for a given locus
+For the single_snp dataset, it is possible for a site to be heterozygous for one category (wil) and not for another (dom) in this situation another snp will be selelcted for the dom and the resulting whitelist has more than one snp for a given locus

 Hence we filter all_snps for uniq loci_pos combinations and filter single_snp for the first snp in the whitelist